Lenovo: Yang Yuanqing

 Yang Yuanqing is the chairman and chief executive officer of Lenovo.
 One of his major achievements was leading Lenovo to become the best-selling personal computer brand in China since 1997.
-In 2001, Business Week named him one of Asia's rising stars in business.
-Yang was president and CEO of Lenovo until 2004, when Lenovo closed its acquisition of IBM's PC division, after which Yang was succeeded as Lenovo CEO by IBM's Stephen M. Ward, Jr. Ward was succeeded by Bill Amelio on 20 December 2005.
+In 2001, Bloomberg Businessweek named him one of Asia's rising stars in business.
+Yang was president and CEO of Lenovo until 2004, when Lenovo closed its acquisition of IBM's PC division, after which Yang was succeeded as Lenovo CEO by IBM's Stephen M. Ward Jr. Ward was succeeded by William Amelio on 20 December 2005.
 In February 2009, Yang replaced Amelio as CEO and has served in that capacity ever since.
 Yang was chairman of Lenovo's board from 2004 to 2008, and returned as chairman in 2012 alongside his role as CEO.

 In 2012, Yang received a $3 million bonus as a reward for record profits, which he in turn redistributed to about 10,000 of Lenovo's employees.
 According to Lenovo spokesman, Jeffrey Shafer, Yang felt that it would be the right thing to, "redirect [the money] to the employees as a real tangible gesture for what they done."
-Shafer also said that Yang, who owns about eight percent of Lenovo's stock, "felt that he was rewarded well simply as the owner of the company".
+Shafer also said that Yang, who owns about eight per cent of Lenovo's stock, "felt that he was rewarded well simply as the owner of the company".
 The bonuses were mostly distributed among staff working in positions such as production and reception who received an average of CN¥2,000 or about US$314.
 This was almost equivalent to a monthly salary of an average worker in China.
 Yang made a similar gift of US$3.25 million again in 2013.

 According to Lenovo's annual report, Yang earned US$14 million, including US$5.2 million in bonuses, during the fiscal year that ended in March 2012.

 In 2013, Barron's named Yang one of the "World's Best CEOs".